 Accept that you can’t comment on all of the chapters – and your review will be stronger for it

 One of the key anxieties when it comes to reviewing edited collections is the fear of not being able to cover all of the content.
-However, accepting that you cannot review each individual chapter in a volume doesn’t jeopardise your capacity to do justice to the book; rather, it enhances it.
+However, accepting that you cannot review each individual chapter in a volume doesn’t jeopardise your capacity to do justice to the book; rather, it can enhance it.
 Since any book review can be considered a judicious balancing act between the right amount of description and evaluation (with more weight typically on the latter), then the risk of trying to review all or even most of a book’s chapters in a review is that the resulting piece – especially in our concise reviews of 1000 words – ends up providing a flat descriptive overview, rather than an insightful critical commentary on a collection’s strengths and possible shortcomings.
 For this reason, it is neither feasible nor constructive to try to comment on all of the essays in a volume.
 To narrow in on a selection of chapters is not a failing in a book review of an edited collection, but integral to critical engagement.

 Narrow in on chapters that exemplify or demonstrate some of the overarching themes or concerns of the collection